America’s Cup – Day 1 ACWS results and more problems for Ineos Team UK

 Ineos were straight into race 3 against Luna Rossa.

-Luna Rossa tacked tight under Ineos at the start, but survived the Ineos protest and Ineos were penalised.
+Luna Rossa tacked tight under Ineos at the start, but survived the Ineos protest and Ineos were penalised for not keeping clear.

 Luna Rossa thus took an immediate lead off the start line and led at gate 1 by 1000m.